jimhouserock/SupabaseCloudFreeAccount_DataExport/README.md

-# Supabase Cloud Data Export for Free Accounts
+# Supabase Cloud Data Export for Free Accounts (working as December 2025)

 A practical solution for exporting data from Supabase free-tier projects when standard export methods are unavailable.